Krishna-D-Sahoo/Krishna-D-Sahoo.github.io/README.md

 5. Changes have been made in the `main.js` inside the `view` folder.
 This has removed the janky animations.

+URL for evaluating the page on PageSpeed Insights - https://krishna-d-sahoo.github.io/

 To see the initial structure of the whole project go to this [link](https://github.com/udacity/frontend-nanodegree-mobile-portfolio).